fbpx

 Poorly managed or untreated chlamydia is also known to cause reactive arthritis in men as well as women.
 Reactive arthritis is characterised by inflammation in the joints, urethra, and eyes.

-Hence, patients need to be aware of these risks and take optimum precautions to protect themselves against chlamydia and other STIs.
+Patients must be aware of these risks and take optimum precautions to protect themselves against chlamydia and other STIs.

 Chlamydia FAQs